 First, what type of power of attorney does the company/person/organization to whom you are presenting the power of attorney want?
 It is always, 100%, up to the discretion of the person accepting the power of attorney whether they will accept it or not.
 If they want a specific power of attorney, that’s what you need.
 If they want it to say X, Y, or Z, then it needs to say those things.
 If they want their own specific form, you need to use that form.
 If you know that you are going to be doing a transaction with a power of attorney, ask before you get it written up.
 Some companies even ask that you submit the POA in advance for them to review and attach to your file.
 It’s worth the effort to call your major companies (banks, insurance, etc.) to be sure you won’t run into trouble when you need to use your power of attorney.

 Second, how much power do you need to give?
-You want to ensure that you’re only granting the amount of power that is necessary to complete the business planned.
+You want to ensure that you’re only granting the amount of power that is necessary to complete the required transaction.
 There is no need to give your friend a general power of attorney over your whole life so that he or she can sell a car for you.
 But you may want to give a spouse or truly trusted friend more power to deal with unexpected events.

 What Kind of Specific Power of Attorney?

 There are nearly an unlimited number of different types of specific powers of attorney.
 I recommend that you have one for each of these situations that applies to you:

-- one to talk to the base finance folks, and
+- to talk to the base finance folks

 - anything else you can imagine.

-It’s a long list, and the legal office may tell you that you are being ridiculous, but this is one situation where you really want to be over-prepared.
+It’s a long list, and the legal office may roll their eyes (but not as much as they used to), but this is one situation where you really want to be over-prepared.
 I have seen too many people stuck in frustrating situations that could have been 100% avoided by having the right powers of attorney, like a friend who was buying a house and the closing company decided that they didn’t like the power of attorney that she had.
 Or the friend who didn’t update her powers of attorney, and her husband deployed on one of those crazy come-home-for-four-hours and leave for months deployments, and was given notice to vacate her rented house the very next day.
 Or me, who couldn’t pay my husband’s credit card bill because I didn’t have the right form.